 Assistive Devices Program

-Provides support and funding and access to personalized assistive devices to
+Provides support and funding and access to personalized assistive devices to residents of Ontario.

 Special Services at Home